Osinachi Ohale: International career

 She represented Nigeria in the African Women's Championship tournaments of 2010, 2014, 2016 and 2018.
 She has won the competition on all four occasions.

 She was also on the Nigerian squads of the FIFA Women's World Cup in 2011, 2015 and 2019.

 On 24 May 2019, Ohale was called up to the Nigeria squad for the 2019 FIFA Women's World Cup.

 Ohale was called up to the Nigeria squad for the 2022 Women's Africa Cup of Nations.

 On 16 June 2023, she was included in the 23-player Nigerian squad for the FIFA Women's World Cup 2023.
-In their second group stage match against host country Australia, Ohale was solid in defence for the Super Falcons and went on to score the second goal of the game which gave Nigeria the lead against the hosts.
+In their second group stage match against host country Australia, Ohale was solid in defence for the Super Falcons and went on to score the second goal of the game which gave Nigeria the lead against the hosts, although she was injured in scoring the goal after being accidentally kicked in the chest by Australian defender Alanna Kennedy.
 Her performance in the match earned her the Player of the Match award.

 Ohale was called up to the Nigeria squad for the 2024 Summer Olympics.
+She was also part of the squad that won the 2024 Women's Africa Cup of Nations.